 Use a condom

 Even if you don’t use one for vaginal sex, you should use one for anal.
 We’re dealing with an area that is full of bacteria – even if you douche - and you don’t want your partner to end up with a urinary tract infection as a reminder of your adventures.
 Also, if you want to switch from anal to vaginal, you absolutely can as long as you switch to a new condom.
 It also makes the clean-up slightly more pleasant to say the least.

 You can pick up Kimono Microthin Condoms here at Betty’s so that you’re all ready to go when the time is right.

 There can be some mild discomfort when you start but never, ever should it be painful.
 If it is, stop and prep some more or maybe just move on to something else for the time being.
 If you think you’ve used enough lube, you probably haven’t.
 A great slim starter toy is the Sedeux Please Slim Anal Dildo.
 This is also flared at the base, which is a MUST HAVE for any anal toy but that shape also makes it harness compatible for pegging play!

 Materials Matter – A LOT

 If you’re going to forego the condom, then make sure your anal toys are non-porous materials that can be thoroughly cleaned.
 That means silicone, glass, or metal.
-The Ass Berries Raspberry Silicone Vibrating Butt Plug is a lot of fun for anybody and is easy to clean with a bleach/water solution to get rid of bacteria.
+The Power Gem Vibrating Silicone Crystal Butt Plug is a lot of fun for anybody and is easy to clean with a bleach/water solution to get rid of bacteria.
 It also has a great vibration, if you want to add some extra excitement to the mix.

 If you think you would like to start small and work your way up, you can always pick up a set of graduated plugs that will help you explore.
-These American Pop Launch anal plugs have a very slim tip so they are easy to insert, but they hold in place really well if you want to keep them in during vaginal intercourse.
+These Luxe Beginner 3 Plug Anal Trainer have a very slim tip so they are easy to insert, but they hold in place really well if you want to keep them in during vaginal intercourse.